Skip to content

-When you enable Authenticated Origin Pulls for a zone, all proxied traffic to your zone is authenticated at the origin web server.
+When you enable zone-level Authenticated Origin Pulls (AOP), all proxied traffic to your zone is authenticated at the origin web server using a certificate that you upload.
+Unlike global AOP, which uses a Cloudflare-provided certificate shared across all accounts, zone-level AOP uses your own certificate for stricter security.

 Before you begin